Drafting for leasehold agreements that impose obligations on buyers and tenants to use the property in an environmentally conscious way.

 1.2 identify and pursue appropriate strategies for improvement of the Environmental Performance of the Premises, Building and the Estate.

-2. Environmental Management Plan [and Net Zero Target Plan]
+2. Environmental Management Plan [and Net Zero Transition Plan]

-2.4 The Landlord and/or Manco shall each develop a Net Zero Target Plan to achieve their respective Net Zero Targets, and their related Offsetting Strategies shall account for Residual Emissions related to [this Lease].
-[The parties shall [jointly agree to]/The Landlord/Tenant/Manco shall]* purchase a quantity of carbon credits equal to the amount of [annual] Residual Emissions associated with [this Lease] from a project that has been verified in accordance with [insert name of voluntary standard].
+2.4 The Landlord and/ or Manco shall each develop a Net Zero Transition Plan to achieve their respective Net Zero Targets, and their related Offsetting Strategies shall account for Residual Emissions related to [this Lease].
+[The parties shall jointly agree to] [The Landlord/ Tenant/ Manco shall] [Drafting note: Responsibility to be agreed by parties] purchase a quantity of carbon credits equal to the amount of [annual] Residual Emissions associated with [this Lease] from a project that has been verified in accordance with [insert name of voluntary standard].

 3. Data Sharing and Metering

-3.2 The Landlord and the Manco may disclose the Data collected pursuant to this Schedule [ ] to third parties in order to promote the sustainability credentials of the Building and/or the Estate and to encourage and promote sustainability to third parties with the house building and construction sector provided that sensitive personal data shall not be disclosed.
+3.2 The Landlord and the Manco may disclose the Data collected pursuant to this Schedule [●] to third parties in order to promote the sustainability credentials of the Building and/or the Estate and to encourage and promote sustainability to third parties within the house building and construction sector provided that sensitive personal data shall not be disclosed.